ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-the ncfrro.
-Wlien they returned they

-were met by a howling mob of at least
-5,00 more.
-They marched direct to
-the arch, sweeping everything before
-them.
-Many women wore out to help
 do the work.
 Sheriff Davis pleaded for the lire of
 the negro, but without avail, and wken